binaryphile/concorde/README.md

 What?
 It failed?

+Oh yeah...`hello_shpec.bash` contains the line `source hello.bash`.
-Oh yeah, when `hello_shpec.bash` runs `source hello.bash`, bash looks for `hello.bash` in the current directory, so the current directory determines whether the test is able to run.
+When bash looks for `hello.bash`, first it searches the PATH (hint: it's not there) and then the current directory.
+When I was in the directory with `hello.bash`, that made it work, but only there.
+The current directory determines whether the test is able to run.
 Darn it.

 I could just change the line to `source lib/hello.bash`, but then the test would only work when I run the command from this directory and I'd basically have the same problem.
 I want it to work from anywhere.

-I know, let's update `hello_shpec.bash`:
+I know!
+Let's update `hello_shpec.bash`:

 ``` bash
 source concorde.bash